There's so much talk going around right now about productivity.

 Second, what you get and how you perceive what you get are different things.
 A person's income level may be considered high for him, but for you, maybe not so much.
 Or a business' current target may be in the million dollar range but for your business, this could be too low already since you've reached that target five years ago.

 The positive outcomes or results from the previous examples are all familiar goals—get a promotion, make more money, be happy.
-The only difference between my goal and your goal is how relevant and important each of ours is based on a measurement we've constructed for ourselves and which we deem acceptable.
+The only difference between my goal and your goal is how relevant and important each of ours is based on our own set of criteria.

-Third, this basic definition of productivity highlights a liberating piece of knowledge: Our goals, outcomes, and results (what we get) are affected by what we put in.
+Third, this basic definition of productivity highlights a liberating piece of knowledge: Our productivity is at maximum if we generate the most output given the least input.

 What You Put In

-"What you put in" doesn't just refer to the resources you have at your disposal.
-More importantly, it's how much of each resource you can contribute and how effective you are in doing so.
+Your input or "what you put in" doesn't just refer to the resources you have at your disposal.
+It's how much of each resource you can contribute and how effective you are in doing so (aka the least, the better).

 Of course, the resources I'm referring to are time, energy, and attention.
 These three are what we, personally as humans, can manage.
 Even with a finite number of hours in a day, how much time you put into a certain activity is still up to you.
 Your energy is likewise up to you whether or not you exercise regularly, get adequate sleep, and eat healthily.
 Lastly, your attention is also within your control as you decide to give in to distractions or choose to focus.

-Given these three resources, how well you balance them and allocate them towards the necessary thoughts and activities will help determine what you get (aka your outcomes, results, or goals).
+Given these three resources of what you put in, how well you balance them and allocate them towards necessary thoughts and activities will determine how effectively and efficiently you've produced your output.

-It's difficult enough to have 100% of your time, energy, and attention available but if you're allocating these resources towards the wrong tasks or on the thoughts or activities that don't lead you towards what you want to get, then you're still very much unproductive.
+Take note that whatever you define as your output or input is up to you but in terms of your input, it's very difficult to have 100% of your time, energy, and attention available for use.
+So if you're allocating these resources towards the wrong tasks or on thoughts or activities that don't lead you towards your intended output, then you're still very much unproductive.
 In fact, you're just being "busy."

 Productive instead of busy